Astasian/LocalStorageFunctionCall/README.md

 Keep in mind that localStorage just wants strings and no objects.
 Stringify them before.
 Should work in all browsers which support localStorage.

+communicator.js is based on an interval, where communicator2.js is based on the much better 'storage' event listener.